Tour de Pharmacy: Production

 In looking to make a follow up to 7 Days in Hell, Samberg and his crew looked for a sport that could be displayed cheaply while also having comic potential.
 In researching, the team found "so much strange behavior surrounding the sport," telling Vulture that "...we felt like it was a funny thing to really exaggerate and blow up for comedic purposes."
 Although much of the cast consists of fans of the sport this was not a prerequisite.
-Lance Armstrong's role was written in the knowledge that he might not want to be involved, but after being contacted by Samberg, the cyclist agreed to take part.
+Lance Armstrong's role was written in with the knowledge that he might not want to be involved, but after being contacted by Samberg, the cyclist agreed to take part.

 The film's race scenes were shot over the course of four days, and the interviews filmed over a longer period, to accommodate the stars' schedules.
 To maintain an 80's aesthetic, much of the race footage was shot on Betamax cameras, with "sideline footage" shot on VHS.

 Reception

 Critical response

 Tour de Pharmacy received generally positive reviews, but some criticized Lance Armstrong's appearance.
-On the review aggregator site Rotten Tomatoes, Tour de Pharmacy holds an 90% approval rating based on 20 reviews with an average rating of 7.5/10.
+On the review aggregator site Rotten Tomatoes, Tour de Pharmacy holds a 90% approval rating based on 20 reviews with an average rating of 7.5/10.
 On Metacritic, the film has a score of 71 out of 100 based on reviews from 13 critics, indicating "generally favorable reviews".

 The Atlantic's Sophie Gilbert commented, "it takes the thorny subject of doping in professional cycling and turns it into pure, gleeful mayhem", later calling the mockumentary "insane, filthy, and totally fun".
 Uproxx's Alan Sepinwall praised the film for its silliness, calling it the "funniest 40 minutes of TV you’ll see this week".
 The San Francisco Chronicle's David Wiegand commented that "early moments of the film almost feel like a real documentary".
 The New York Times' Neil Genzlinger asked whether it was "O.K. for a mockumentary about a tarnished sport to include in its cast the athlete responsible for much of the tarnishing?", questioning whether Lance Armstrong's appearance "will leave an icky aftertaste".
 Genzlinger also called "this star-filled parody [...] a hilarious home run".
 The Los Angeles Times' Robert Lloyd wrote, "it's a sketch, essentially, effectively blown out to 40 minutes — not too short, not too long."